Stacy-JoyM/phase1-project/README.md

 - can view all the available destinations : The app sends GET request for all destinations from the api
 - can view details of individual destinations: The app sends GET request for individual destination.
 The individual destination should have: id, name, image/s, date form, description, cost, availability, button for booking
 - can book their stay at their preferred destination : The app sends a POST request to add a booking of a specific user
-- can cancel their stay at a specific destination : The app sends a DELETE request to cancel booking of a specific user
-- can change the dates to which they want to visit destination: The app sends a PATCH request to modify dates for the stay in the destination and update the api.

 ### Technologies Used
 HTML